bk/historia/readme.md

 ## License

-Like the original HTML5 UP Story template, Wmk Story is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).
+Like the original HTML5 UP Story template, Historia is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).